The Uglies by Scott Westerfield

 What no one knows is, during these surgeries (turning people from ‘Uglies’ into ‘Pretties’) those who are not destined to have an important job such as a doctor or a government official are simultaneously given lesions to their brains to make them slightly stupid and thus easier to control.

 Well, obviously Tally chooses the wild (initially as a treacherous spy before learning the error of her ways).
 Obviously the journey to the wild is full of adventure and Hunger Games-esque dangers.
 Obviously she meets a guy who is hunky despite being an Ugly and falls desperately in love with him within minutes.
 Obviously Shay happens to be in love with the same guy.
 Obviously the guy prefers Tally.
 Obviously Tally is super smart and unique and confident and brave yet pained and anguished.
-Obviously every character in the novel is pointless, two-dimensional and irritating.

 This review is part of my 2017 Reading Challenge.